AequilibraE/qaequilibrae/docs/source/development/softwaredevelopment.rst

 Translatable Strings
 ~~~~~~~~~~~~~~~~~~~~

-In case you are adding and/or changing any piece of AequilibraE's code that   translatable strings,
+In case you are adding and/or changing any piece of AequilibraE's code with translatable strings,
 which are those strings we see in the widget windows, please make sure to indicate they are translatable by
-import the `tr` function, that will guarantee you that the string will be compiled into our
+importing the `tr` function.
+This shall guarantee you that the string will be compiled into our
 future translations.

 ::